emehrkay/gizmo/README.md

 Gizmo
 =====
 > This is still very alpha.
 Some of this documentation is incorrect/incomplete.
-It works, but I'd give it a second
+It works, but I'd give it a second.
+I am in the process of making this already incomplete library a Tinkerpop3-only implementataion

 Gizmo is a lightweight Python Object Graph Mapper (O.G.M.) for [Tinkerpop Blueprints' Rexster](http://www.tinkerpop.com) servers.